 Consider the Business Society, Psychology Club or other special-interest clubs.
-To gain valuable hands-on experience in your field, look to our student newspaper or radio station.
+To gain valuable hands-on experience in your field, look to our student newspaper or New Media Lab.
 And if you want to connect with like-minded students, check out groups such as the Black Student Union, LGBTQ+ Club or Multicultural Club.

 Develop skills for your career, pursue your personal interests and have fun with your fellow students.